 Publications & Preprints

-Chen, Y.-H., Liu, H. Submitted.
-Neural solver for Wasserstein Geodesics and Optimal Transport dynamic.
-Submitted to Journal of Scientific Computing.
+Chen, Y. H., Liu, H. (2026).
+Neural solver for Wasserstein Geodesics and Optimal Transport Dynamics.
+Journal of Scientific Computing, 108(2), 39. [ arXiv/Journal ].

 Thorn, S., Chao, A., Georgiev, K.B., Müller, J., Bässler, C., Campbell, J.L., Castro, J., Chen, Y.-H., et al. (2020).
 Estimating retention benchmarks for salvage logging to protect biodiversity.
 Nature Communications, 11, 4243.
 [Journal]